Cube-OS/cubeOS/docs/tutorials/file-transfer.rst

 Pre-Requisites
 --------------

-- :doc:`Install the Kubos SDK <../sdk-docs/sdk-installing>` or set up the dependencies required for a :doc:`local dev environment <../getting-started/local-setup>`
+- :doc:`Install the CubeOS SDK <../sdk-docs/sdk-installing>` or set up the dependencies required for a :doc:`local dev environment <../getting-started/local-setup>`
-- Have an OBC available with ethernet capabilities (preferably with an :doc:`installation of Kubos Linux <../obc-docs/index>`)
+- Have an OBC available with ethernet capabilities (preferably with an :doc:`installation of CubeOS Linux <../obc-docs/index>`)

     - :ref:`Configuring Ethernet <ethernet>`

-- Have the file transfer service running on a target OBC (this happens by default when running KubOS)
+- Have the file transfer service running on a target OBC (this happens by default when running CubeOS)
 - Windows users: :ref:`Make sure Windows is setup to allow UDP packets from the OBC <windows-udp>`

-We'll be using the `file transfer client <https://github.com/kubos/kubos/tree/master/clients/kubos-file-client>`__ in order to communicate with the file transfer service on our OBC, which is automatically included with the Kubos SDK (as of v1.8.0).
+We'll be using the `file transfer client <https://github.com/cubeos/cubeos/tree/master/clients/cubeos-file-client>`__ in order to communicate with the file transfer service on our OBC, which is automatically included with the CubeOS SDK (as of v1.8.0).

-If you are using a local development environment, instead of an instance of the SDK, you'll need to clone the repo and navigate to the `clients/kubos-file-client` folder.
+If you are using a local development environment, instead of an instance of the SDK, you'll need to clone the repo and navigate to the `clients/cubeos-file-client` folder.
 You'll then run the program with ``cargo run -- {command args}``.

 Syntax